Interaction between Humans and Environment

 c) A government implementing policies to reduce greenhouse gas emissions

-d) An environmental organization advocating for sustainable development
+d) An environmental organisation advocating for sustainable development

 b)